Phase Shift Compression for Control Signaling Reduction in IRS-Aided Wireless Systems: Global Attention and Lightweight Design: Experimental Studies

-where $\hat{\theta}_m$ and $\theta_m$ represent the $m$-th column of $\hat{\Theta}$ and $\Theta$, respectively.
+In the simulations, an IRS-assisted downlink system consists of an IRS with $M=16$ reflecting elements is considered, as defined in Fig. 1.
+Each phase shift will be quantized to $K=8$ bits.
+The noise will be added to the output of the encoder in the online training.
+With the empirical results in \cite{J. Guo}, the training SNR we chose is 20dB.
+We set training epochs as 1000.
+We generate training samples, validation samples, and test samples according to the uniform distribution.
+The sizes of training samples, validation samples, and test samples are 128000, 32000 and 128000, respectively.
 We chose the Adam algorithm\cite{adam} as the optimizer to update the parameters and the learning rate is $10^{-4}$.
 The hyperparameter settings are summarized in Table.~\ref{parameter}.